FernandVEYRIER/Wolf3D/README.md

 # Wolf3D
-Wolf3D for Epitech
+Wolf3D for Epitech <return>
-.PP
-This is a lookalike of the original Wolfeinstein mythic game.
+This is a lookalike of the original *Wolfeinstein* mythic game.